-The Training Band is for those starting to discover music and for those returning to it after a break.
+The Academy Band is for those starting to discover music and for those returning to it after a break.

 It is made up of both adults and younger people.